a. A "lightning war" (blitzkrieg) collapses in

 E1-1; Winter temperature (Nov.- March) Eastern Baltic.

-The topic is about the role of naval war on weather during autumn
+topic is about the role of naval war on weather during autumn of 1941.

-1941.
-The moderating role of the Baltic in the adjacent countries and
+December 1941.
+The moderating role of the Baltic in the adjacent

-eastwards, into the Euro-Asian continent, was immediately perturbed.
+countries and eastwards, into the Euro-Asian continent, was

 region, which usually expected mean temperatures of +1° to –3°C

-far below –20°C. For example, Field Marshal von Bock, commander of Army
+conditions far below –20°C. For example, Field Marshal von Bock,

-Group Center, recorded in his war diary, on November 5 1941, that the
+commander of Army Group Center, recorded in his war diary, on November

 , as follows:

-prevented their plans from materializing,” the radio said.
-‘First,
+it prevented their plans from materializing,” the radio said.

-there was no proper winter in the Moscow area, and second, the complaints
+‘First, there was no proper winter in the Moscow area, and second,

-reveal that the Germans were not properly provided with warm clothing
+the complaints reveal that the Germans were not properly provided with

-because they hoped to finish the war before Winter set in’. …’They
+warm clothing because they hoped to finish the war before Winter set

-believed the Russians were much better equipped and conditioned for Winter
+in’. …’They believed the Russians were much better equipped and

 German army, navy, and weather service had full knowledge about the